honzajavorek/honzajavorek.cz/posts/pages/cv.md

 ## I travel

 **I love long-distance travelling** but I dislike daily transport overheads.
 I would like my work to be based on a **combination of working from home in Brno and travelling**.
-I like Brno and I am very happy here spending my time with family and friends. <small>Besides, you would not want to let down the Brno Python meetup (which I organize) by relocating me elsewhere, would you?</small>
+I like Brno and I am very happy here spending my time with family and friends. <small>Besides, you would not want to let down the Brno Python meetup (which I organise) by relocating me elsewhere, would you?</small>

 <div class="map">
     <table>